ymyzk/lambda-dti/README.md

 - Nested comments: `(* leave comments here (* nested comments are also supported *) *)`

 ## Standard library
-Some useful functions are available:
+Some useful functions and values are available:
 ```
 # is_bool;;
 - : ? -> bool = <fun>